Action items: Definition, how to write, and examples

 HR action item example

-The people team is looking to standardize their onboarding processes before more team members join within the next few months.
-The team decides to collaboratively complete an onboarding presentation outline.
-They set a due date for two weeks before the new hires start.
-From there, Kabir will complete the presentation slides based on that outline one week before the new hires begin.
+The people team needs to standardize onboarding before new team members join soon.
+They agree to finish an onboarding presentation outline together, due two weeks before the new hires start.
+Then, Kabir will create the presentation slides based on the outline one week before the new hires begin.

 Action item #1: Outline the onboarding process presentation.